SSBDoppler/slippi-hud/README.md

 then open up your browser and head to [http://localhost:9090](http://localhost:9090) The default webpage.

-## Getting the HUD on screen
-go to graphics tab on the dashboard and copy the graphics url you want to use

-open your streaming software of choice

-paste that URL into a browser source

-Set the width to 1920

-Set the height to 1080

 ## Finally how are you connecting to melee?

 ### In-Person